-Parkview Trauma Centers hopes to reduce these tragedies with its Don't Text & Drive campaign.
-You don’t have to look far to see evidence of our Don’t Text & Drive message - from billboards to public service announcements on TV and radio to vehicles, clothing and more!
+Parkview Trauma Centers hopes to reduce the countless number of tragedies involving cell phones with its Don't Text & Drive campaign.
 Our goal is to remind drivers across the region not to be distracted by texting behind the wheel.
 In addition, we’ve connected with a vibrant community through our Don’t Text & Drive page on Facebook.

 Take the pledge to get home alive

-Guidelines to help you avoid texting while in motion
+Guidelines to help you avoid cell phone usage while in motion

-Put your phone on silent or out of sight to avoid the temptation of reading or responding to a text.
+Put your phone on silent or out of sight to avoid the temptation of reading or responding to a message.